 In Avalon 3, there will be asynchronous fraud scores coming out from Digital Banking to bank-bound wires.
 These fraud scores will go out from Digital Banking as part of the submit, modify, approval workflows.
 Actimize is slated to perform the interdiction directly with the Wire system.

 The fraud scoring and interdiction for the branch-bound wires will remain in the Digital Banking Secure Payments solutions.

 Update Payment based on Asynchronous Fraud Score

 Portal Integrations and SSO

-This design needs to be elaborated with more detail.
-Currently MUFG will manage the SSO and Landing page application known as the Financial Center.